Gorbachev remembered fondly in Germany for enabling unity | Politics

 The road from the fall of the Berlin Wall to German reunification just under 11 months later was stunningly swift.
 Gorbachev and his rapport with then-West German Chancellor Helmut Kohl were given much of the credit.

-In July, Kohl visited Gorbachev's home region in southern Russia, returning with an agreement from Gorbachev to allow a united Germany to remain in the NATO military alliance and for a full withdrawal of Soviet troops from the east by 1994.

-The two leaders' informal "cardigan diplomacy" contrasts sharply with the current state of German-Russian relations, which are in deep freeze after Russian President Vladimir Putin's invasion of Ukraine.
-Chancellor Olaf Scholz lamented that Gorbachev set the path toward democracy in Russia but died at a time when "democracy in Russia has failed''.

-Gorbachev, Vice Chancellor Robert Habeck said, ''also stands for how relations between Russia and Europe could have developed".
+The two leaders' informal “cardigan diplomacy” contrasts sharply with the current state of German-Russian relations, which are in deep freeze after Russian President Vladimir Putin's invasion of Ukraine.
+Chancellor Olaf Scholz lamented that Gorbachev set the path toward democracy in Russia but died at a time when “democracy in Russia has failed.”
+Gorbachev, Vice Chancellor Robert Habeck said, ''also stands for how relations between Russia and Europe could have developed.”
+The German parliament said it will honor Gorbachev next Wednesday, holding a minute of silence and lowering the flags at the Reichstag building in Berlin to half-staff.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)